Destroyer (Thor): Powers and abilities

 The Destroyer is forged from an unknown and enchanted metal.
 The Destroyer armor possesses superhuman strength, stamina and is practically invulnerable.
-It is capable of energy projection, matter manipulation and when lowered the armor's visor can fire a disintegration beam.
+It is capable of energy projection, matter manipulation and when lowered the armor's visor can fire a disintegrating beam.

 Although the Destroyer can act independently for brief periods, the construct is typically lifeless until animated by the life-force of a sentient living being.
 Once animated, the Destroyer retains a rudimentary base personality that will eventually subvert the host unless the latter is a particularly strong-willed individual.
 Odin is also capable of casting a spell that can force the animating persona from the armor and deactivate it.